-Ibrutinib has 'unprecedented' impact on mantle cell lymphomaDecember 14th, 2012 in Cancer /
+Ibrutinib has 'unprecedented' impact on mantle cell lymphomaDecember 14, 2012 in Medicine & Health / Cancer

 An international study of ibrutinib in people with relapsed or refractory mantle cell lymphoma (MCL) continues to show unprecedented and durable results with few side effects.